 Storytelling that Unites a Community

 Scattering CJ is a film that confronts persistent stigmas surrounding mental illnesses.
-Mental illness and suicide are some of the most prominent issues facing individuals today; it is the 10th leading cause of death in the country, and America’s overall suicide rate rose by 24 percent from 1999 to 2014.
+Mental illness and suicide are some of the most prominent issues facing individuals today; it is the 10th leading cause of death in the United States, and America’s overall suicide rate rose by 24 percent from 1999 to 2014.
 This correlates with far more dire mental health statistics as well: depression affects 20-25% of Americans ages 18 and up in a given year, but only half of all Americans experiencing an episode of major depression receive treatment.
 Worldwide, suicide rates have increased by 60% over the last 45 years.

 While tremendous progress is being made, both through political policy and because of the work of mental health organizations throughout the world, we believe that film can be a way to reach people in a visceral, direct way.
 We hope Scattering CJ will educate and connect people who might be grappling with feelings of loneliness, uncertainty, or mental illness themselves–or people who can become allies or sources of strength to those who think they’re alone.